Shotguns Are Just Better

 - The "Gravedigger" shotgun in Saints Row The Third is based on the 1887.
 It can eventually be upgraded to two and then three barrels, somehow.

 A Russian 12- or 20-gauge gas-operated semi-auto, the Saiga-12 and Saiga-20 are based on the AK layout.
 Using a 5 or 8-round detachable box magazine (or aftermarket 12, 20 or even 30-round drums, but those are quite pricey), it is regarded as reliable and effective while being a lot cheaper than many competing semi-auto shotguns (and certainly cheaper than any other detachable-magazine shotguns), and is widely used by Russian security services; it's also proven popular with hunters (in Russia, legally owning a shotgun is much

 easier than legally owning a rifle).
 Older versions have some unfortunate design holdovers from their AK origins that make the weapon rather difficult to actually load; newer versions address this.
 Those imported to the US come with non-pistol-grip stocks to meet import requirements, but are often converted back to AK-like stocks once they arrive.

 - "Vera" is probably the most well-known example in media; Jayne's "Callahan Fullbore Auto-Lock" in Firefly was a modified Saiga-12 originally built for the movie Showtime.

 - One with a large 20-round drum magazine and no stock appears in the movie Gamer.

-- Available to buy in Metal Gear Solid 4; it's the best shotgun in the game, easily overshadowing the others.
+- Available to buy in Metal Gear Solid 4: Guns of the Patriots; it's the best shotgun in the game, easily overshadowing the others.

-- The same version appears in Arm A II.
+- The 12K also appears in ARMA II.

 - Available in 7.62 High Calibre, with both 5 and 8 round box magazines available.
 Most prominently used by the rebels, often with double-taped magazines.